Category: Password Managers

 Bitwarden

-LessPass fails first because it requires regenerating passwords from inputs instead of retrieving them from a saved vault entry.
+LessPass fails first because it requires regenerating passwords from inputs before retrieving them from an automatically saved vault entry before logging into sites.

 Verdict